AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 6. Click **Run**.

     A process on a spoke gateway that is associated with the selected instance scans the port(s) you specified, inspecting TLS/SSL protocols.
 The results of the scan display in the right pane.
+Note: The security scan feature only inspects TLS/SSL protocols.

 7. Analyze the scan report results:

     -   **A scan rating**: The rating reflecting the ranking of TLS services found on the encrypted connections.
 The TLS rankings are defined by a well-known security source that tracks vulnerable ciphers.
 Rankings include:
         -   A+ — Very secure.
 The service follows recommended standards by providing only TLS 1.3 with strong cipher suites for the most secure sessions.
         -   A  — Secure.
-The service is using TLS 1.2 or more recent versions with strong cipher suites which are considered secure.e
+The service is using TLS 1.2 or more recent versions with strong cipher suites which are considered secure.
         -   B  — Weak.
 The service is using TLS 1.0 or more recent versions and/or weak cipher suites that may be supported by wider range of devices but are not recommended from a security point of view.
         -   C  — Insecure.
-The service is using invalid certificates (self-signed, expired or signed with a private root certificate) or relies on deprecated SSL 3 or older versions or on deprecated cipher suites that are considered insecure.
+The service is using invalid certificates (self-signed, expired, or signed with a private root certificate) or relies on deprecated SSL 3 or older versions or on deprecated cipher suites that are considered insecure.

     -   **A list of vulnerabilities**: The table lists all vulnerabilities encountered by the scan.